 Locating Windows Startup Folder Programs from Command Prompt

-You can locate the programs in the Startup folder from the Windows Command Prompt or the newly launched Windows Terminal.
+You can locate the programs in the Startup Folder from the Windows Command Prompt or the newly launched Windows Terminal.

-The above will give you a quick summary of all your startup applications and their precise paths which run the startup.
+- The above commands and captions will give you a quick summary of all your startup applications and their precise paths which run the startup.

 Locating Startup Programs in Registry